DI-code225/Xplore/README.md

 # Xplore
 CFG Webdev Project

 We all love to travel, don't we?
-But have you ever consideredHave you ever thought of travelling to Space?
+But have you ever thought of travelling to Space?
-At Xplore, we tailor etraordinary extranerraneal expereinces to create memories of a lifetime.
+At Xplore, we tailor extraordinary experiences to create memories of a lifetime.

 Project team: